 After first practicing law in South Carolina, Washington state, and Colorado, he settled in Omaha in the early 1920s.

-With three sons eventually joining his law firm, Adams is still regarded as a highly influential and groundbreaking African American lawyer.
+With his sons John Adams, Jr. (1906-1999) and Ralph W. Adams (1911-1968) eventually joining his law firm, Rev. Adams is still regarded as a highly influential and groundbreaking African American lawyer in North Omaha.
 Rev. Adams was the presiding elder of the Omaha District of the African Methodist Episcopal Church, and later became went on to serve as the presiding elder for the international African Methodist Episcopal Church.

 Rev. Adams was born in Atlanta on February 2, 1876, and died in Omaha on April 22, 1962.